-Over the next two years the income from the electronic board sales quiclky overtook our web design and hosting income and so we took the decision to concentrate on the Raspberry Pi expansion boards side of the business and maintaining our existing website clients websites and we stopped taking on new website clients.
+Over the next two years, the income from the electronic board sales quickly overtook our web design and hosting income and so we took the decision to concentrate on the Raspberry Pi expansion boards side of the business and maintaining our existing website clients' websites and we stopped taking on new website clients.

 Changing to a limited company

-In May 2014 after discussions with our accountant, I merged my web design business with Andrews design business and we setup a new limited company called Apexweb LTD.
+In May 2014 after discussions with our accountant, I merged my web design business with Andrews's design business and we set up a new limited company called Apexweb LTD.

-We also changed to being a VAT (value added tax) registered business which resulted in a complete redesign of our ecommerce platform to allow for international sales which have to include VAT for European customers (excluding businesses) and no VAT is added to non-EU destinations.
+We also changed to be a VAT (value added tax) registered business which resulted in a complete redesign of our e-commerce platform to allow for international sales which have to include VAT for European customers (excluding businesses) and no VAT is added to non-EU destinations.

-One benefit of being VAT registered is that we can claim 20% back on all purchases of parts and components purchased in the UK and Europe which helps on the purchase costs.
+One benefit of being VAT registered is that we can claim 20% back on all purchases of parts and components purchased in the UK and Europe which helps with the purchase costs.

-The change to being a limited company meant that both myself and Andrew had to become company Directors which resulted in additional paperwork to be processed each year and now being paid a regular monthly wage again as employees of the new business.
+The change to being a limited company meant that both myself and Andrew had to become company Directors which resulted in additional paperwork being processed each year and now being paid a regular monthly wage again as employees of the new business.